 The CASII links the results of a clinical assessment with a defined level of service intensity using a clinically derived and empirically tested algorithm.
 It is user-friendly, culturally informed, and supports active participation by child and family.
 The CASII can be used at all stages of intervention and is designed for use in all child-serving systems, including behavioral health, physical health, education, child welfare, juvenile justice, substance use, and developmental to facilitate integrated attention to the child’s needs.
 It is independent of diagnosis, promotes effective communication between providers and systems, and informs clinicians’ engagement with the child, family, and community.

 What does the CASII do?

 - It assists providers in creating comprehensive, strength-based, individualized, and coordinated service/treatment plans for children 6-18 years of age.

-- It can be used to evaluate children and adolescents presenting with mental health challenges including those with medical, substance use, and developmental co-occurring disorders.
+- It can be used to evaluate children and adolescents presenting with mental health challenges as well as those with medical, substance use, and developmental co-occurring disorders.

-- Supports active participation by child and family.
+- It supports active participation by child and family.

 - It can help assess the effectiveness of a program or intervention at a systems level.

 What doesn't the CASII do?

-It does not provide a diagnosis for a child or family.
+- It does not provide a clinical diagnosis for a child or family.

-- It does not prescribe a specific treatment plan or setting.
+- It does not prescribe a specific plan or setting.